What Are The Best Months to Visit The Douro Valley?

 The best months to visit the Douro Valley are April, May, June, September, October and early November.

 The Douro Valley experiences during December though March can also be excellent, just be prepared for a chance of colder and rainier weather.
-There are plenty of beautiful sunny days during winter and early spring, great to enjoy the calm, the wines, the food and personal connections with those who live and work in the Douro Valley.
+At the same time, there are plenty of beautiful sunny days during winter and early spring.
+I think winter is great to enjoy the calm, the wines, the food and personal connections with those who live and work in the Douro Valley.

 RELATED: